bradypp/godot-mcp/README.md

 - **Scene Management**:
   - Create new scenes with specified root node types
   - Add nodes to existing scenes with customizable properties
+  - Edit properties of existing nodes in scenes
+  - Remove nodes from existing scenes
   - Load sprites and textures into Sprite2D nodes
   - Export 3D scenes as MeshLibrary resources for GridMap
   - Save scenes with options for creating variants